muschthom/mooin1pager/README.md

 **MOOIN** stands for **Mobile Open Online Interactive eNvironment**.

 It is used as Moodle course format for One-Pager courses.
+As a sibling-format of the [mooin-format](https://github.com/ild-thl/moodle-format_mooin) it can be run individually.
+Nevertheless because the UI/UX is very close to the mooin-MOOC-theme, this course format is meant to be visually aligned with a platform using also the mooin4-theme.

 ## Installation
 To use the course format, at least two Moodle plugins are necessary.